codedeviate/dynamicconfig/README.md

 Files in a subdirectory with the name config will come next.

+Files in a sibling directory with the name config will come next.

 After that configs in the same directory will be processed.

 There is a fallback to a config file with the base name *default*.
 The priority here will be
 1. subdirectory with the same basename as the entry file
 2. subdirectory called config
+3. config file located in a sibling directory called config
-3. config file located in the same directory
+4. config file located in the same directory

 ### CONFIG_FILE and CONFIG_PATH
 The base dirctory is the same directory as the entry file.
 But ths can be altered by adding the environment variable CONFIG_PATH